MohamedB-01/Team-Profile-Generator/README.md

 Mohamed Bassiouni

 ## Tests
-Please refer tot the folder "tests".
+Please refer to the folder "tests".

 ## License
 This project is licensed under the terms of the following license: